smorrrs/KQ-IV-Resources/kq_iv_map_explanation.md

 - Any full ocean screen after first visiting Lolotte and before giving her the unicorn

 Zombies
-- 2 graveyard screens during nighttime
+- Both graveyard screens during nighttime
 - In front of mansion door if nighttime and you don't have the scarab charm

 Miser Ghost (fixed pattern rather than RNG)